 Anacostia Park, which stretches along the river it’s named for in southeast DC, has been on our recreational radar for a long time.
-Back in the day (a term I find myself using way too frequently lately), Levi and I played many an Ultimate Frisbee game there, and I always thought the pretty waterfront locale was a great place to spend a couple of hours chasing discs.
+Back in the day (a phrase I find myself using way too frequently lately), Levi and I played many an Ultimate Frisbee game there, and I always thought the pretty waterfront locale was a great place to spend a couple of hours chasing discs.
 For awhile, though, when the kids were younger, we rarely visited the park, which is odd since it’s close to where we live and a boon for fun and recreation.

 We’ve kind of rediscovered it over the last couple of years as a few different activities have taken us there.
 Owen’s soccer league plays on the fields, plus he attended a skating camp based in the Skating Pavilion.
 I also started biking on the Anacostia Riverwalk Trail that runs through the park, both for fun and triathlon training.